rahul-gj/rahul-gj.github.io/python/win_setup/README.md

 (dev) C:\Users\rahulkumar.patel > python path\to\your\hello.py
 ```

 You need to change `path\to\your\hello.py` to real path of your above saved file.
+To copy file path of any file in windows, highlight file single click, press and hold `shift` key and right click on file then select `copy as path` option.

-It will be handy if you have enabled file extensions.
+It will be handy if you have enabled file extensions for known files in windows.
 Please click [here](How to Make Windows Show File Extensions) if you don't know how?

 Thats it.
 Happy coding.